uzillion/pg-accessor/README.md

 ## Usage
 The usage is pretty straightforward.
+* Export the DATABASE_URL to the environment using `export` or adding it to a ".env" file.
 * First run `accessor init`.
 * This will create config.js file in the ./db folder.
 * The config.js file consists of an object with various specifications that are easily customizable.